One of the highlights of any James Bond movie is seeing the extravagant and far-fetched gadgets that the super-spy’s cars get equipped with.

 Just like electric and self-driving cars, amphibious vehicles are not just futuristic fantasies.
 Now when will we see a flying car?

-Reported by Andrew Bayliss for our AA Directions Summer 2017 issue
+Reported by Andrew Bayliss for our AA Directions Spring 2020 issue